-Policy Objectives Priorities Consequences for maritime activities Impacts on sustainable growth Investment and funding approach and objectives of coastal works projects, among which are those that pursue the integrity protection of the coast as well as its free public access and use.
-Ensuring the public use of the seashore and the rest of the public domain seascapes; Improvement of open access, transit and public use of the coast in those stretches where there is some privatization of the coastline. as possible, both physically and visually.
-Strategic Infrastructure and tranport plan 2005- 2020.
-(Plan estrategico de Infraestructuras y Transporte 2005- 2020 ).
+Policy Objectives Priorities Consequences for maritime activities Impacts on sustainable growth Investment and funding resources in coastal areas, and to improve their overall situation.
+They intend to provide guidance on what should be the content, approach and objectives of coastal works projects, among which are those that pursue the integrity protection of the coast as well as its free public access and use.
+Recovery of natural spaces of the waterfront; Protection and defense of the integrity of public land and maritime areas and access for general use; Ensuring the public use of the seashore and the rest of the public domain seascapes; Improvement of open access, transit and public use of the coast in those stretches where there is some privatization of the coastline. environmental quality and the general Support routes works and nature trails exploring the coastline walk and enjoy Spanish Coast; Develop actions for free access, transi integrating trails and itineraries in harm impact as much as possible, both phys on non-urban coastal areas that allow the scenery and natural value of it and public use of the shoreline by nony with the environment, reducing their Strategic Infrastructure and tranport plan 2005-2020.
+(Plan estrategico de Infraestructuras y Transporte 2005-2020 ).
 The plan ensures the effective integration of Spanish transport system to European transport policies, by the increase in the relative weight of the different transports involved in intermodal transport (air, road, rail and maritime) both in long distance movements of passengers and goods.
-Particular attention will be given to maritime (and air links connections), in order to better integrate these networks in non-mainland areas of Spain. an economic share proportionate to the c ce in the maritime transport market, to attain ountry's weight in the EU/Internation level; icipation in rail, sea and road) activities to the A total of investment effort of € 250,000 M; through direct investment (State and Central Government Administration), Indirect investment (Autonomous Community, Municipality, Public Corporation or Holding Company), EU funds, Public Private Partnership agreements and deferred mechanisms (i.e. Automobile charge, special levies, etc).
-The amount for Sea transport and ports is 23,460 M and, in the frame of intermodal transport, a total of 1,220 M is foreseen for "Land access to ports projects".
-National Action Plan for Adaptation to Climate Change.
-(Plan Nacional de Adaptación al Cambio climático ).
-The plan seeks the integration along all sectors and/or systems of climate change adaptation measures in order to implement and develop state-level commitments that the country has gained in the international context of the United Nations Framework Convention on Climate Change (UNFCCC) and the European Union.
-The plan is conceived as a continuous and cumulative Adaptation of R&amp;D and innovation scheme to the needs identified in the field of climate change; Development of a permanent process of information activities and communication of projects evolution; Promotion of participation of relevant actors through their involvement in the different sectors / systems; Elaboration of specific reports taking in hand the results of the evaluations and projects; Preparation of periodic reports for the monitoring and evaluation of the joint projects and the National Adaptation Plan. natural areas, create a biological indicato Fisheries and marine ecosystems: climate waters productivity given its characteristic a change in the distribution of many specific od may be affected by the reduced matoxic phytoplankton species or cultivated temperature increase of coastal waters.
-In protected area networks to mitigate thee Coastal areas: a rise in the level of the sewetland areas for agricultural use or buil floodplains.
-At this regard the plan inclu change supposes a reduction of Spanish cics of warm temperate seas, that may infer cices.
-Also, unsubsidized mariculture with rine productivity.
-Increases in the presence of species parasites, are favoured by the The plans supports the evaluation of marine is impacts. a may have an impact on deltas and coastal to in the vicinity of estuaries or coastal des the evaluation of potential actions to less, construction works to protect transport n/a http://www.fomento.gob.es/MFOM/LANG\CASTELLANO/\ESPECIALES/PEIT/ http://www.magrama.gob.es/es/cambio-climatico/temas/impactos-vulnerabilidad-y-adaptacion/pna\v3\tcm7-12445\tcm7-197092.pdf
+Particular attention will be given to maritime (and air links connections), in order to better integrate these networks in non-mainland areas of Spain. attain an economic share proportion sence in the maritime transport market, to nate to the country's weight in the modal operator (with participation in rail, vels of the European Union.
+A total of investment effort of € 250,000 M; through direct investment (State and Central Government Administration), Indirect investment (Autonomous Community, Municipality, Public Corporation or Holding Company), EU funds, Public Private Partnership agreements and deferred mechanisms (i.e. Automobile charge, special levies, etc).
+The amount for Sea transport and ports is 23,460million and, in the frame of intermodal transport, a total of 1,220millionis foreseen for "Land access to ports projects".
+National Action Plan for The plan seeks the integration along all Adaptation of R&D and innovation scheme to the needs identified in the field of climate Biodiversity: protect inland aquatic ecc protected natural areas, create a biolog gical indicator system, etc. n/a Adaptation to Climate Change. sectors and/or systems of climate change adaptation change; • Development of a permanent process of Fisheries and marine ecosystems: clim Spanish waters productivity, given its or nate change supposes a reduction of characteristics of warm temperate seas, (Plan Nacional de measures in order to information activities and communication of tion of many species.
+Also, unsubsidized Adaptación al implement and develop projects evolution ; mariculture with food may be affected by the reduced marine productivity.